 Mosaic ain’t so

 There are many places where you can buy authentic azulejo tiles, whether you’re looking for something custom-made or antiques.
-Search the stands of the Thieves Fair, a flea market that takes place every Tuesday and Saturday at Campo de Santa Clara, or visit antique shops like Solar Antiques, the world’s largest antique tile store.
-In Belèm, you can also get a tile-painting demonstration with your shopping at the Fábrica Sant’Anna tile factory.
+Family-run Cortiço & Netos in Arroios was founded by the late Joaquim José Cortiço who collected discontinued ceramic tiles from Portuguese factories, some of which have since closed.
+Now run by his grandkids, the shop offers tiles from the '60s onward.
+You can also visit antique shops like Solar Antiques, the world’s largest antique tile store.
+And in Belèm, you can get a tile-painting demonstration with your shopping at the Fábrica Sant’Anna tile factory.
+(Note that some places—like stalls at the flea market—do not source their tiles ethically, pulling them straight from building facades, so always ask where they come from.)

 At the river’s mouth